What Is Menopause?

 Finally, although fertility ends at menopause, women of all ages are still susceptible to STDs, so safe sex is still important.

-Managing Severe Symptoms
+Menopause Treatment for Severe Symptoms

-Hormone Replacement Therapy
+Menopause Treatment: Hormone Therapy

 Menopause Treatment: Bioidentical Hormone Therapy

 The term "bioidentical" hormone therapy has been used to refer to hormones derived from plants prepared individually for patients at compounding pharmacies.
 Some FDA approved prescription products are also "bioidentical" in the true sense of the word.
 Some doctors feel that compounded "bioidentical" hormone products are safer, but the US FDA does not approve these products.